GeoffreyCoulaud/gali/README.md

 ## Why ?
 > I'm so tired of interfaces that include 9 out of 10 of my games.
 I want it all in one, pretty, place !

-If you think alike, I believe Gali is for you.
+If you think alike, we believe Gali is for you.

 However, if you want a single place to install, configure and manage your games, this is not the intended purpose of Gali.
 This project is made to display your games library.